-Rule 62.
-(1) If the date that the period of inaccurate meter registration began can be determined, that date must be the starting point for calculating an adjustment pursuant to the provisions of R 460.115.

-(2) If the date that the period of inaccurate meter registration began cannot be determined, it must be assumed that the inaccuracy existed for a period equal to 1/2 of the time elapsed since the meter was last installed or tested.

-(3) The adjustment must be made on the basis of actual monthly consumption, if possible.
-Otherwise, the average monthly consumption that is determined from the most recent 36 months' consumption data must be used.
+- Rule 62.
+(1) If the date that the period of inaccurate meter registration began can be determined, that date shallmust be the starting point for calculating an adjustment pursuant to the provisions of R 460.2361115. - (2) If the date that the period of inaccurate meter registration began cannot be determined, it shallmust be assumed that the inaccuracy existed for a period equal to 1/2 of the time elapsed since the meter was last installed on the present premisesor tested. - (3) The adjustment shallmust be made on the basis of actual monthly consumption, if possible.
+Otherwise, the average monthly consumption that is determined from the most recent 36 months' consumption data shallmust be used.

-R 460.2363 Refunds.
+R 460.2363 Refunds Rescinded.

 Rule 63.
-Refunds shall be made to the 2 most recent customers who received service through the meter found to be registering inaccurately.
+(1) Refunds shall be made to the 2 most recent customers who received service through the meter found to be registering inaccurately.
+If the utility has not adopted the requirements of R 460.2352, the period that is used for determining the amount to be refunded shall not be more than 12 months.
+If the utility has adopted the requirements of R 460.2352, the period that is used for determining the amount to be refunded shall be the period of inaccurate meter registration that is determined pursuant to the provisions of R 460.2362(1) to (2).
 In the case of a previous customer who is no longer a customer of the utility, a notice of the amount of the refund shall be mailed to his or her last known address and the utility shall, upon demand made within 3 months, refund the amount.